OpenEvalProject/evals/manuscripts/elife-88805/v1/manuscript.md

 The dynamics shown in Figure 4 reproduces some of the landmark features observed in electrophysiological recordings during delayed motor tasks.
 In such tasks, a preparatory period follows presentation of a cue (e.g. instructing a target direction or a desired response speed), during which the animal can prepare the motor response, but not execute it (Churchland et al., 2012).
 This period is typically characterized by persistent activity of specific groups of neurons, whereas during motor execution those same neurons instead display transient activity (Svoboda and Li, 2018).

-## Flexible sequence retrieval in networks with a continuous distribution of degrees of temporal symmetry
+### Flexible sequence retrieval in networks with a continuous distribution of degrees of temporal symmetry

 Up to this point, we have analyzed a network model in which neurons are separated in two discrete classes distinguished by their plasticity rule (symmetric or asymmetric).
 For a given postsynaptic neuron, the learning rule present at all presynaptic synapses was chosen to be either temporally symmetric or asymmetric with equal probability, defining two distinct subpopulations of neurons.
 Can retrieval speed still be modulated by external input when synapses do not fall into such a binary classification, but have more heterogeneous properties?
 To model this heterogeneity, we chose to embed a continuum of learning rules.
-Instead of a bimodal distribution for zi in Equation 2, we choose a uniform distribution on the interval [0,1].
-The input Iiext provided to each neuron i in Equation 1 is a linear combination of symmetric and asymmetric input components: Iiext=ziIsext+(1−zi)Iaext.
+Instead of a bimodal distribution for zi in Equation 2, we choose a uniform distribution on the interval $[0,1]$.
+The input $I_{i}^{ext}$ provided to each neuron i in Equation 1 is a linear combination of symmetric and asymmetric input components: $I_{i}^{ext}=z_{i}I_{s}^{ext}+(1−z_{i})I_{a}^{ext}$.
 We also choose to investigate a network with the previously described non-linear plasticity rule.
 Figure 5 shows that a network with these modifications also exhibits flexible sequence retrieval, and that speed decreases as the asymmetric input component becomes more negative.
-However, as shown in Figure 5c, to reach slower speeds a positive Isext is now required.
+However, as shown in Figure 5c, to reach slower speeds a positive $I_{s}^{ext}$ is now required.
 Note that a region of stable persistent activity is no longer present in this scenario, as stable persistent activity requires that a finite fraction of neurons in the network have a symmetric plasticity rule.

 ![Figure 5.](https://cdn.elifesciences.org/articles/88805/elife-88805-fig5-v1.jpg)

 **Figure 5.:** (a) Firing rate dynamics of five representative neurons during retrieval for each external input configuration (see inset symbols in panel c). (b) Correlation of network activity with each stored pattern during retrieval for each external input configuration. (c) Retrieval speed as described in Figure 2.
-All parameters are as in Figure 3 except .A=10
+All parameters are as in Figure 3 except $A=10$.

-## Learning external input strengths using a reward-based plasticity rule
+### Learning external input strengths using a reward-based plasticity rule

 The low-dimensional external inputs used to regulate speed are unrelated to the stored sequential input patterns.
 This suggests that a mapping from external inputs to retrieval speed can be learned independently from a particular set of sequential patterns.
 We demonstrated that a reinforcement learning rule can be used to converge to external input values implementing a desired speed (Figure 6).
 By using a reward signal measuring how similar retrieval is to the desired speed, the rule adjusts initially random external inputs to the appropriate values over the course of multiple trial repetitions (see Methods for details).
 Critically, once these external input values are learned, they can be used to modulate the retrieval speed of other stored sequences without having to relearn this mapping.